 Printing will begin tentatively on MONDAY 9/10/18

-- There is a strict 25 grams per student per week limit on free printing (PLA Material Only) supplied by the lab.
+- Students and staff are allowed to print items with a volume up to 2 x 2 x 2 inch (50mm) cube, per student per week for free with material supplied by the lab (PLA Material Only).
 If you want to print more than the allotted amount or in a color of your preference, you will need to provide your own spool of material labeled with your name and Purdue email.
-Weekly limits do not combine when unused, it is a hard cut 25 grams a week.
+Weekly limits do not combine when unused.

 - If your printing is for a class or sponsored research, we ask that students purchase their own spool.
 The free spools are meant for exploration and personal projects, please help us keep our internal costs down on this free service.
 If your class is purchasing the spool, please indicate your class in the comments area of your submission.